lbonanomi/xmastree/readme.md

 1. Populate a JSON file
 2. Schedule xmastree in cron to run every minute (assuming you have a long job queue) as ```xmastree commands.json```
+3. *Optional* if you have a large set of commands, you may set the "rotator" value to only execute a portion of that second's commands.

 ## Known Issues